-Since 2012 Los Roast has been committed to providing a source of New Mexico grown Green Chile in Portland, OR and beyond.
+Since 2012, Los Roast has been committed to providing a source of New Mexico grown green chile to Portland, OR and beyond.
 Owners Jesse Sandoval and Marshall Berg met through a mutual love and passion for their home-state’s famous cuisine.

 Nuevo Mexico received rave reviews in local and national press, and became hugely popular.
-However finding a local supplier for the most important ingredient was impossible, and shipping small quantities of frozen green chile was unpredictable and insanely expensive.
+However, finding a local supplier for the most important ingredient was impossible; shipping small quantities of frozen green chile was unpredictable and insanely expensive.
 In a last ditch effort to stockpile chile, Marshall built the first Los Roast roaster in the metal shop at PNCA, and brought it to the cart to try and roast enough chile to last through the winter.
-They we’re unsuccessful in saving the cart, however, they saw that Portland was in desperate need of chile, and the roaster could be the solution.
+While, they were unsuccessful in saving the cart, they saw that Portland was in desperate need of chile, and their roaster was the solution.

 "We're growing to fill the gap in quality and accessibility of New Mexico chile.
 We plan on revolutionizing the chile market, while keeping New Mexico tradition and pride at the forefront of our innovation."

 Los Roast had its first season the following year.
-After welding the roaster into a truck-bed trailer for mobility, Marshall ordered a ton of chile (literally!) from Hatch which was delivered to Jesse’s driveway.
-They roasted non-stop for the short harvest season, and toured the roaster at local street fairs.
+After welding the roaster into a truck bed for mobility, Marshall ordered a ton of chile (literally!) from Hatch, which was delivered to Jesse’s driveway.
+They roasted non-stop for the short harvest season and toured the roaster at local street fairs.

-With the forward momentum from the seasonal operations and time spent developing relationships and recipes in New Mexico, Los Roast became a year-round company in 2014 and launched a shelf-stable product line.
-Now a steady stream of roasted, peeled, and chopped green chile makes it's way to the northwest.
-Los Roast became the first company operating outside of New Mexico to have their green chile verified by the New Mexico Dept of Agriculture and is currently the only out of state company producing New Mexico Certified chile.
+With the forward momentum from the seasonal operations and time spent developing relationships and recipes in New Mexico, Los Roast became a year-round company in 2014 when they launched a shelf-stable product line.
+Now a steady stream of roasted, peeled, and chopped green chile makes its way to the Northwest.
+Los Roast became the first company operating outside of New Mexico to have their green chile verified by the New Mexico Department of Agriculture.
+It is currently the only out-of-state company producing New Mexico Certified chile.

-At first, people thought it was to good to be true.
-However once they tasted the subtlety growing spice and the fullness of flavor that can only be accomplished by chile grown in New Mexico, Los Roast's brand of chile was quickly picked up by Portland’s independent grocers including New Seasons Markets, and local restaurants.
-The chile was used on The Oregonian’s #1 and #2 “Five Best Green Chile Cheese Burgers in Portland.”
+At first, people thought it was too good to be true.
+However, once they tasted the subtlety growing spice and the fullness of flavor that can only be accomplished by chile grown in New Mexico, Los Roast's brand of chile was quickly picked up by Portland’s independent grocers including New Seasons Markets, and local restaurants.
+The chile was used in The Oregonian’s #1 and #2 “Five Best Green Chile Cheese Burgers in Portland.”
 Los Roast's hot green chile was one of The Portland Monthly Food Lover’s Guide “Kitchen Pantry Essentials.”
-During the 2014 roasting season, The Portland Business Journal featured a Los Roast cover story, detailing the companies quick growth as well as the quality and pride put in to it's product.
+During the 2014 roasting season, The Portland Business Journal featured a Los Roast cover story, detailing the companies quick growth as well as the quality and pride put in to its product.